vladikcomper/MegaPCM/docs/API.md

 ## `MegaPCM_SetSFXPan`

 Sets panning for SFX samples.
+Normal samples use a separate pan setting.

+Note that Mega PCM 2 updates panning *only when* a sample starts playing.

 **Usage:**